Azure-Samples/AzureSqlGettingStartedSamples/java/Windows/Readme.md

 # Improve Performance with Columnstore
 > Now that you have explored the basics, you are ready to see how you can make your app better with Azure SQL.
 In this module we will show you a simple example of [Columnstore Indexes](https://docs.microsoft.com/en-us/sql/relational-databases/indexes/columnstore-indexes-overview) and how they can improve data processing speeds.
 Columnstore Indexes can achieve up to 100x better performance on analytical workloads and up to 10x better data compression than traditional rowstore indexes.

-## Step 3.1 Create a Java app to demonstrate Columnstore indexes
+## Create a Java app to demonstrate Columnstore indexes

 To showcase the capabilities of Columnstore indexes, let's create a Java application that creates a sample database and a sample table with 5 million rows and then runs a simple query before and after adding a Columnstore index.